 It is individual people, with specific agendas or not, who are the thinkers, choosers and agents of change.
 Tenderness, with the right timing, can touch the hardest, open the damaged and speak to the conniving.
 It has the potential to unite the hearts of many with clarity and purpose.

 Vulnerability, Resilience and Change

->

-> Something in us is drawn to be vulnerable even in the face of our survival instincts.
+Even in the face of our survival instincts, something in us is drawn to be vulnerable.
 We know we are fragile and tiny in the face of the vast universe and violent forces of nature.
 Why then do we have the impulse to be vulnerable when being vulnerable is potentially dangerous, leading to all kinds of manipulation and exploitation?
 Human beings seek softness, gentleness and tenderness.
 There is an impulse to let go and totally relax.
 We seek the attitude of being free from the need to survive.
 It appears to be a contradiction.
 So what then is it that seeks the resonance and resolution of letting go our inner defence into vulnerability?

->

-> Could it be that showing vulnerability along with resilience sends a message that we are not a threat to others?
+Could it be that showing vulnerability along with resilience sends a message that we are not a threat to others?
 This attitude is a message that we are open to support from others – vulnerable, but not dependent on them – resilience.

 Resilience is a message that we can look after our self and being able to look after our self makes us valuable to the group as contributors to resource provision.
 Resilience is about independence and self support.
 Our competence and care imply that we can be supportive and helpful.
 Thus we become attractive as a companion and an ally.